[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 are often slow to connect.
 If you find that connections are timing out,

-then increase this time to 30 or 60 seconds (default is 10 seconds).
+try increasing this time to 30 or 60 seconds (default is 10 seconds).

 url_fetch_method